cymymc/Personal-References/README.md

-# Basic Legend for Markdown Files
+# Template Notes for Markdown Files

 ###### Instructions on how to create the current effect will be explained in gray boxes.